deomsh/FATDEL.G4B/README.md

 * Without FILENAME.EXT empty start-directory will be deleted (like DELTREE)
 * With /s and *.* as FILENAME.EXT, empty start-directory will not be deleted!
-**  Default verbose del: del and output messages too 3* Instead of '~' max full 8.3 filename: other chars can be used 4* If spaces or '=' on command-line use double quotes or escaped '\ ' or '\='
+**  Default verbose del: del and output messages too 3* Instead of '~' other chars: max full 8.3 filename (with /lfn max 16 chars)
+    /[-]y:~ can NOT filter PATH, if wildcard ends last directory of PATH 4* If spaces or '=' on command-line use double quotes or escaped '\ ' or '\='

 FAT Directory Parser Switches*: /a:[-]darsh